 Code Repository (version Control) –> Automated Integration –> Automated Deployment of changes to Test Environments –> Platform & Environment Changes automated build into Testbed –> Automated Build Acceptance Tests –> Automated Release

 When a software developer commits changes to the version control, these changes automatically get integrated with the rest of the modules.
-Integrated assembles are then automatically deployed to a test environment.
-If there are changes to the platform or the environment, the environment gets automatically built and deployed on test bed.
+Integrated assembles are then automatically deployed to a test environment – changes to the platform or the environment, gets automatically built and deployed on the test bed.
 Next, build acceptance tests are automatically kicked off, which would include capacity tests, performance, and reliability tests.
 Developers and/or leads are notified only when something fails.
 Therefore, the focus remains on core development and not just on other overhead activities.
 Of course, there will be some manual check points that the release management team will have to pass in order to trigger next the phase, but each activity within this deployment pipeline can be more or less automated.
 As your software passes all quality checkpoints, product version releases are automatically pushed to the release repository from which new versions can be pulled automatically by systems or downloaded by customers.

 - Build Automation: Ant, Maven, Make